Writers Write is a writing resource. In this post, we talk about how to structure sentences so that you can improve your writing,

 - A sentence ends with a full stop or an exclamation mark or a question mark.

 - An average sentence should be nine words.
 (This does not mean every sentence must be nine words long.
 It means that in a piece of writing, the average sentence should be nine words long for good readability statistics.)

 - A sentence should never be more than one and a half lines.

 - An average paragraph should be no longer than three lines.

 Keep your sentences short.
-Keep your sentences simple.
+Include one thought in each sentence.
 Keep your reader interested.

 If you enjoyed this article, read these posts: